 Babies don’t lie.
 Toddlers rarely lie.
 Little kids lie a lot.
 And it’s all good.
-When a child begins lying, it’s a pretty good sign that they are experiencing some healthy cognitive development.
+When a child begins lying, it’s a sign that they are experiencing healthy cognitive development.
 Lying tends to give way to honesty and solid communication skills over time when parents aggressively police behavior.
-Development and education on right and wrong (don’t steal cookies) leads to a multi-faceted understanding of the complex concept of honesty.
+Development and education on right and wrong leads to a multi-faceted understanding of the complex concept of honesty.

-The process takes time and parents have to understand and remember that honesty is not as simple as telling the truth.
-Kids are not taught to be totally truthful and they shouldn’t be.
-Total honesty is socially unacceptable, says child psychologist Gene Beresin, who heads up the Clay Center for Young Healthy Minds at Massachusetts General Hospital.
+The process takes time, and parents have to understand and remember that honesty is not as simple as telling the truth.
+Kids are not taught to be totally truthful, and they shouldn’t be.
+Total honesty is socially unacceptable, says child psychologist Gene Beresin, who heads the Clay Center for Young Healthy Minds at Massachusetts General Hospital.
 He also says that teaching honesty is a complex and nuanced long-game.
-In other words, it’s not easy.

 They Are Honest Themselves